ricaun-io/NETFrameworkTool/README.md

 ```

 ### Github Actions

+The `windows-2022` does not have the .NET Framework 4.0 and 4.5 installed by default.

+You can use the `NETFrameworkTool` to install the .NET Framework 4.0 and 4.5.

 To use the `NETFrameworkTool` in a GitHub Actions workflow, you can use the following example with [setup-dotnet](https://github.com/actions/setup-dotnet):

 ```yaml
 steps:
 - uses: actions/checkout@v4